 The sets are a studied fusion of periods where anachronisms wilfully proliferate – a white Rolls Royce prowls through the forest, 18th century villagers wield modern rifles.
 Neil Jordan has opted for a deliberately artificial look suggestive of a fairytale environment.
 There is also a fine, dreamy, multi-layered score.

 The Company of Wolves was the second film of Irish director Neil Jordan.
 Neil Jordan has since gone on to craft a name for himself as one of the finest directors in the world with the likes of Mona Lisa (1986), The Crying Game (1992), Michael Collins (1996), The End of the Affair (1999) and Breakfast on Pluto (2005).
 Jordan has made a number of other genre films including:– the haunted castle comedy High Spirits (1998); the Anne Rice adaptation Interview with the Vampire: The Vampire Chronicles (1994); The Butcher Boy (1997), a surreal horror film about a disturbed Irish childhood; the clairvoyance thriller In Dreams (1999); the female vigilante film The Brave One (2007); Ondine (2009) about a possible sea nymph; the vampire film Byzantium (2012); and the psycho-thriller Greta (2018).

 The only other Angela Carter film adaptation has been the little-seen adaptation of her novel The Magic Toyshop (1989).

-The Little Red Riding Hood and werewolf connection was further explored in the interesting Japanese anime film Jin-Roh: The Wolf Brigade (1998), Trick ‘R Treat (2008) and Red Riding Hood (2011), before being sent up in the gay werewolf film The Wolves of Kromer (1998).
+The Little Red Riding Hood and werewolf connection was further explored in the interesting Japanese anime film Jin-Roh: The Wolf Brigade (1998), Trick ‘R Treat (2008), Red Riding Hood (2011) and Howl (2021), before being sent up in the gay werewolf film The Wolves of Kromer (1998).